-- Prosecutors can provide informal on-the-job training to police - Both agencies, law enforcement and prosecutors, gain an understanding of the needs and demands faced by each other - Police are more responsive to prosecutors' requests and accountability is increased in both agencies - Coordinating with law enforcement on mutually agreed upon priorities can expand the relatively limited resources of prosecutors - The prosecutor's participation in joint programs is one indicator of the level of police-prosecutor coordination.
-Joint programs with law enforcement may include career criminal programs, violent offender prosecution programs, child victimization and drug programs.
+- Prosecutors can provide informal on-the-job training to police - Both agencies, law enforcement and prosecutors, gain an understanding of the needs and demands faced by each other - Police are more responsive to prosecutors' requests and accountability is increased in both agencies - Coordinating with law enforcement on mutually agreed upon priorities can expand the relatively limited resources of prosecutors indicator of the level of police-prosecutor coordination.
+Joint programs with law enforcement may include career criminal programs, violent offender prosecution programs, domestic violence, child sexual abuse and drug programs.
 Grant funding agencies have played a major role in fostering coordination with increases in funding opportunities and emphasis on joint police-prosecutor programs.